Version: 1.0.78

 Android to iOS conversion rules

-Unsupported conversion types will convert to default "%@" type.
+Unsupported conversion types are converted to the default "%@" type.

 "key_prefix"

-If you need to import multiple files with similar keys but different text, the option allows to add prefixes to the keys on import and remove prefixes on export.
+If you need to import multiple files with similar keys, but different text, this option allows you to add prefixes to the keys on push and remove prefixes on pull.

 Note: